Fircroft College

 Fircroft College is located in George Cadbury Junior's family home, originally called Primrose Hill, set in 6 acre of gardens and woodland.
 An adjoining teaching centre housing a new library, conference rooms, IT facilities and teaching rooms was opened in 2005.
 The college uses these facilities to host a number of conferences, training events, meetings, away days and team building sessions during the course of the year.

-Fircroft was rated as an ‘outstanding’ college by Ofsted in its last inspection and has also been awarded Beacon Status in recognition of its academic excellence.

 It was federated with eight other nearby colleges, known collectively as Selly Oak Colleges.